CSC4700-Spring2025-Org/group5-finance-tracking-app/README.md

 ## TODO:
 - See [Issues](https://github.com/CSC4700-Spring2025-Org/group5-finance-tracking-app/issues)
 - See [Kanban](https://github.com/orgs/CSC4700-Spring2025-Org/projects/22)
-- Change project name.
+- [ ] Change project name.
 Maybe Simplifinance or something like that.

 ### TODO (After everything else is done):
-- Make a conversion to React Native.
+- (Optional) Make a conversion to React Native.
 Should be simple.
 - Deploy Electron and React Native releases.
 No need for web (regular React) deployment.